Marower/PanTompkinsCMSIS-ARM/README.md

-# PanTompkinsCMSISArm
+# Pan-Tompkins algorithm CMSIS DSP library
- Implementation of Pan-Tompkins algorithm with CMSIS libary for ARM
+ Implementation of Pan-Tompkins algorithm with CMSIS DSP library for ARM